18F/fec-style/CONTRIBUTING.md

 If you’d prefer, you can also reach us by [email](mailto:betafeedback@fec.gov).

 ## Public domain
-All contributions to this project will be released under the CC0 dedication alongside the public domain portions of this project.
+All contributions to this project will be released under the CC0 dedication.
+By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.

 ### Issues
 We use GitHub issues to track user issues and team tasks.
 Whenever possible, we follow this outline: